 This work is licensed under a Creative Commons Attribution-Noncommercial 4.0 License

 Leskovskaya, Angelika, "Extreme-point Tabu Search Heuristics for Fixed-charge Generalized Network Problems" (2019).
-Engineering Management, Information, and Systems Research Theses and Dissertations.
+Operations Research and Engineering Management Theses and Dissertations.
 5.